Silver Splitters Divorce: Why Are More Older Couples Getting Divorced?

 Divorce Settlements

-It is therefore more crucial for silver splitters to ensure they reach a mutually satisfactory divorce settlement compared to their younger counterparts, since (i) there is a larger matrimonial pot to be divided and (ii) they will be more reliant on their own portion of the settlement to cover their future living costs.
+It is more crucial for silver splitters to ensure they reach a mutually satisfactory divorce settlement compared to their younger counterparts, since (i) there is a larger matrimonial pot to be divided and (ii) they will be more reliant on their own portion of the settlement to cover their future living costs.

 Asset Splitting